ins-amu/vbjax/README.md

 This is a pretty simple example but it's meant to show that any model you build with vbjax like this is usable with optimization or NumPyro's MCMC algorithms.

+### ƪ(ړײ)‎ƪ​​ moar examples‽

+More complex examples are in the [examples](examples) folder:

+- high resolution connectome neural field simulation & inference -
+-
+-

 ## HPC usage